The Best Electronic Logging Device (ELD)

 For an ELD to be compliant, it must be connected with the Engine Control Module (ECM) to automatically collect the required data.
 It also needs to connect with the driver’s cell phone since cellular coverage can be spotty.
 And a dozen other things need to be checked as well.
 The FMCSA has provided a handy “Choosing an Electronic Logging Device Checklist,” which suggests it’s something you actually need to worry about.

 Who the heck has time for some checklist?
-Simply go to the list of self-registered ELDs on FMSCA website (the list doesn’t appear to be working right now) and then purchase the cheapest ELD on that list.
+Simply go to the list of self-registered ELDs on FMSCA website and then purchase the cheapest ELD on that list.
 It’s a very competitive space right now, so you should choose a larger provider so that they can enjoy the “economies of scale” that are required to sell a product cheaper than anyone else while still profiting from it.
 (Investopedia defines economies of scale as “cost advantages reaped by companies when production becomes efficient.”)
 A firm called KeepTruckin claims they’re the cheapest solution out there.

 Just so happens, they’re also the #1 rated ELD provider and the easiest to use.
 Let’s learn a bit more about KeepTruckin, the company.